 We recommend early application as we reserve the right to appoint prior to the closing date.

-Closing date for applications is the 8th of December 2017.
-Interviews will take place in London in January 2018.
+Closing date for applications is the 22nd August 2018.
+Interviews will take place via Skype in August / September 2018.

 Please review the ‘GIS Information for Applicants 2018-19’ booklet found in the Applicant Info Pack prior to applying for this role.